-It is normal for people to have trouble keeping their pots on center.
+It is normal for people to have trouble keeping their pots on-center.
 With each new pot, see if you can get a little farther along before the pot gets off center.
 Read this whole page.
 There are links to excellent helpful videos at the bottom of this page.

 Off-center pots can be beautiful, but you will have to trim them on the wheel when you first make them to get them down to a decent weight.

 The clay must be adequately wedged.
 It there are lumps or air bubbles in the clay it is hard to center.
 Even if you do manage to get it centered – as soon as you stick your thumb into the clay to open it up, you displace the lumps and bubbles and the clay gets off center again.

 The clay must be adequately lubricated.
 If the clay gets dry, it twists and wrinkles.
 That happens because of the friction and drag caused by your hands sticking to the spinning clay.
 Conversely, too much water is a waste and a detriment.
 It fills up the splash pan and makes your pot too soggy and weak.

 Always spin the clay before you put your hands on it.
 First, apply gentle pressure and then more forcefully.
 When you let go of the clay – do it gradually to keep your pot on center.

 Don’t make jerky movements or twitch.
 Any sudden movements of your hands or changes in the wheel speed can throw the pot off-center.